 The specific procedures and rules set forth in this Article shall apply in addition to the rules specified in the CADP.
-To the extent that a procedure or rule is not specifically addressed in this Article or in the CADP, the other provisions of this Code shall apply, as applicable.
+To the extent that a procedure or rule is not specifically addressed in this Article or in the CADP, the other provisions of this Code shall apply, as applicable, except for Articles 8 and 9.